 Logan Scamfer

-I am a Geophysics M.S. student at University of Alaska Fairbanks, affiliated with the Geophysical Institute & Wilson Alaska Technical Center.
+I am a Year-Round Graduate Intern at Sandia National Laboratories and recently earned an M.S. in Earth System Science (Solid Earth Geophysics) from the University of Alaska Fairbanks.
 My research focuses on seismoacoustics — combining seismic and infrasound observations to study natural and anthropogenic processes.

 Education